Price range: $2,200 to $22,000. Point to an image for more information. Click to enlarge.

 ABOUT THE ARTIST

 Famous writer Henry Miller once said of his good friend Alfred Rogoway: “He paints as other men must dream.”
-Sedona’s Lanning Gallery is in a unique position to agree; at the end of Rogoway’s life, the artist made Arizona his home and Lanning his gallery.
+Sedona’s Lanning Gallery is in a unique position to agree; near the end of Rogoway’s life, the artist made Arizona his home and Lanning his gallery.
 This after a fruitful career marked by early triumphs in California; making his mark on the New Mexico art scene of the 1940s; acclaim in the 1950s from New York’s Museum of Modern Art as Alfred Rogoway exhibited next to Pollack, de Kooning, Miro, Braque and Picasso; and, notoriety in Europe.

 Born in Portland, Oregon to Philip and Dorothy Rogoway, a noted playwright and a painter, respectively, Alfred Rogoway experienced an early life of relative privilege due to his father’s success.
 This changed dramatically after his father’s suicide and his mother’s retreat into her painting.
 She did not influence young Rogoway with attention but did put the tools of her practice into his hands, insisting that he paint.
 As a child he witnessed the therapeutic value painting afforded his distant mother and found for himself a certain solace even as he and his two siblings were moved from an aunt in Portland to grandparents in San Francisco to be raised.